Skip to main content

 - The runtime key is loaded from env, not hardcoded.

-- Existing app behavior stays the same except for VerifiedX protection, loopback behavior, and decision receipts.
+- Existing app behavior stays the same except for VerifiedX action protection, blocked-result behavior, loopback, and decision receipts.

-- One real risky node is protected first.
+- One real risky boundary is protected first.

 Implementation rules

-- Read the existing code first, then make the smallest truthful integration.
+- Read the existing code first, then edit.

 - Apply the change in the real codebase.
 Do not stop at prose or TODO comments.

-- Use the exact VerifiedX API names from the matching SDK page.
+- Use exact VerifiedX API names from the matching SDK page.

 - Do not invent old semantic config such as `userInstructions`, `pendingAction`, or `pendingMemoryWrite`.